Bartholomew the Apostle: Veneration

-The Catholic Church of Azerbaijan and Russian Orthodox Eparchy of Baku and Azerbaijan honour Saint Bartholomew as the Patron Saint of Azerbaijan and regard him as the bringer of Christianity to the region of Caucasian Albania, modern-day Azerbaijan.
-The feast day of the Apostle is solemnly celebrated therein on 24 August by the Christian laity and the Church officials alike.
+Hence, the Russian Orthodox Eparchy of Baku and Azerbaijan and Catholic Prefecture of Azerbaijan honour Saint Bartholomew as the Patron Saint of Azerbaijan and regard him as the bringer of Christianity to the region of Caucasian Albania, modern-day Azerbaijan.
+The feast day of the Apostle is solemnly celebrated there on 24 August by the Christian laity and the Church officials alike.